etu/tcab-site-taserud-net/src/content/_index.en.md

 ---
-description: Taserud Consulting AB assists businesses, associations, organizations, and individuals with expertise in IT
+description: Taserud Consulting AB assists businesses, associations, organizations, and individuals with expertise in IT.
+Including Nix, NixOS, Kubernetes and more.
 ---
 Taserud Consulting AB assists businesses, associations, organizations, and individuals with expertise in IT and hosting solutions for